transparencia-mg/especificacoes-portal-transparencia/consulta-contratos-covid.md

 # Visão geral da Demanda
 <a href="#top">(inicio)</a>

-Essa demanda visa criar uma um local específica para divulgar as ações do governo destinadas ao enfrentamento do Coronavírus (COVID-19).
+Essa demanda visa implementar uma consulta para divulgar as ações do governo destinadas ao enfrentamento do Coronavírus (COVID-19).

 # Motivação
 <a href="#top">(inicio)</a>